auberginehill/remove-empty-folders/README.md

                 </p>
                 <p>
                     <li><code>New-Item -ItemType File -Path C:\Temp\Remove-EmptyFolders.ps1</code><br />
                     Creates an empty ps1-file to the <code>C:\Temp</code> directory.
 The <code>New-Item</code> cmdlet has an inherent <code>-NoClobber</code> mode built into it, so that the procedure will halt, if overwriting (replacing the contents) of an existing file is about to happen.
 Overwriting a file with the <code>New-Item</code> cmdlet requires using the <code>Force</code>.
-If the path name includes space characters, please enclose the path name in quotation marks (single or double):
+If the path name and/or the filename includes space characters, please enclose the whole <code>-Path</code> parameter value in quotation marks (single or double):
                         <ol>
                             <br /><code>New-Item -ItemType File -Path "C:\Folder Name\Remove-EmptyFolders.ps1"</code>
                         </ol>